Bachelor Degrees - Online

 Bachelor of Science Degree (BS): Nursing

-- The program is an R.N. to B.S.N. degree career ladder and is open to applicants who currently hold a valid Florida Registered Nursing license and have completed an accredited ADN or diploma program.
+- The program is an R.N. to B.S.N. degree career ladder and is open to applicants who currently hold a valid Registered Nursing license and have completed an accredited ADN or diploma program.
 The program can be completed in three to four semesters.
 Program content for the B.S.N. program meets those specified in Florida’s A.S. to B.S.
 Articulation Manual.
-All theory courses are taught on-line from the NWF State College Niceville Campus and clinical instruction targets the specific needs of Okaloosa and Walton healthcare providers.
+All theory courses are taught 100 % online from the NWF State College Niceville Campus, and clinical instruction can be completed near to the student's residence.

 - Catalog Information about BS in Nursing